Kalion-Studios/.github/profile/README.md

 <p>Escape From Takoa - A Horror Game Made With Unreal Engine 5.3.2</p>
 <p>Day And Night - A 3D FPS Game Made With Unreal Engine 5.3.2</p>
 <p>Voxy - A Voxel Game That's Kinda Like Teardown</p>

-(C) Kalion Software and Kalion Studios.
-All Rights Reserved.